Naoto Kan: Fukushima nuclear accident response

-On 12 March 2011, after the earthquake and tsunami in the northeast Japan, Kan flew in a helicopter to observe the Fukushima I Nuclear Power Plant and was heavily involved in efforts to effectively respond to the Fukushima Daiichi nuclear disaster.
-Naoto Kan took an increasingly anti-nuclear stance in the months following the Fukushima disaster.
+Kan slept in the Prime Minister's Office and did not return home for an entire week after the disaster struck; he wore blue coveralls instead of a suit until the end of March.Kan took an increasingly anti-nuclear stance in the months following the Fukushima disaster.
 In May, he ordered that the aging Hamaoka Nuclear Power Plant be closed over earthquake and tsunami fears, and he said he would freeze plans to build new reactors.